 When the day of Pentecost came, they were all together in one place.
 Suddenly a sound like the blowing of a violent wind came from heaven and filled the whole house where they were sitting.
 They saw what seemed to be tongues of fire that separated and came to rest on each of them.
 All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.
 Acts 2:1–4

-Trinity Sunday falls on the first Sunday after Pentecost in the Western liturgical calendar.
+Trinity Sunday is the first Sunday after Pentecost in the Western liturgical calendar.
 The day celebrates the Christian doctrine of God in three persons: Father, Son, and Holy Spirit.
-Matthew 28:19 is seen as the most influential New Testament text implying the teaching of the Trinity, where Jesus commands the Apostles to baptize disciples “in the name of the Father, and of the Son, and of the Holy Spirit.”
+Matthew 28:19 is seen as the most influential New Testament text implying the teaching of the Trinity.
+In this passage, Jesus commands the Apostles to baptize disciples “in the name of the Father, and of the Son, and of the Holy Spirit.”

-The Feast of the Transfiguration takes place August 6 for Western churches following the Gregorian Calendar.
-(For Orthodox churches on the Julian Calendar, the day is celebrated on August 19 of the Gregorian Calendar.)
+Western churches following the Gregorian calendar celebrate this on August 6.
+(Orthodox churches on the Julian calendar observe the day on August 19 of the Gregorian calendar.)
 The feast recalls the Gospel of Luke’s account of Jesus going to a mountaintop to pray with his disciples Peter, James, and John.
-While they were there, Jesus’s face was transfigured by the glory of God and a voice from heaven said, “This is my Son, my Chosen, listen to him!”
+While there, Jesus’s face was transfigured by the glory of God and a voice from heaven said, “This is my Son, my Chosen, listen to him!”
 (Luke 9:35).

 November 1 is the Feast of All Saints for Roman Catholics and Western Protestant churches.
-(The Eastern Orthodox Church and related Eastern Catholic churches observe the day the first Sunday after Pentecost; other Eastern churches celebrate it the first Friday after Easter.)
+(The Eastern Orthodox Church and related Eastern Catholic churches observe it the first Sunday after Pentecost.
+Other Eastern churches celebrate it the first Friday after Easter.)

-Also known as All Saints’ Day or All Hallows’ Day, the festival honors Christian saints throughout the ages, both universal (such as the Apostle Paul) and personal (those who personally led one to faith).
+Also known as All Saints’ Day or All Hallows’ Day, the festival honors Christian saints throughout the ages.
+These include both universal saints, such as the Apostle Paul, and personal ones, such as those who led one to faith.
 In many countries, families bring flowers to the graves of deceased relatives and light candles.
 English-speaking countries traditionally celebrate the day with the hymn “For All the Saints.”